Martell-J/my-day-planner/README.md

 After pulling a copy of the repository

-'npm install' - Garner dependencies
+'yarn install' - Garner dependencies

-'npm run build' - Build the app into a client/server operable state
+'yarn run build' - Build the app into a client/server operable state

 'node server' - Runs the server, defaults to port 3000